21+Licensed UAE gaming guide Responsible Gaming · About

 While the legal framework is federal, emirate-level posture varies in practice.
 Ras Al Khaimah has been the most gaming-permissive emirate, hosting Wynn Al Marjan Island and signalling welcome to GCGRA licensing.
 Abu Dhabi and Dubai have been more measured in their public framing.
 The reported one-licence-per-emirate model for B2C online operators is subject to emirate-level opt-in — not all seven emirates are expected to participate at the same pace.

-What residents can and cannot do
+What UAE residents can and cannot do

 Can: